Mitch Haniger Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.67).
+- The Rockies' 5.70 team ERA ranks last among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 202 total home runs at a rate of 1.5 per game (second-most in baseball).
+- Rockies pitchers combine to give up 206 total home runs at a clip of 1.5 per game (second-most in the league).

-- In his most recent appearance on Sunday, the left-hander went six innings against the Toronto Blue Jays, giving up five earned runs while surrendering nine hits.
+- The righty last pitched on Sunday against the Toronto Blue Jays, when he threw four innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.